The Transfer Project is a multi-country cash transfer research initiative.

 The Food and Agriculture Organization of the United Nations (FAO) works in partnership with the Transfer Project, providing both research and technical assistance at the country level.
 FAO researchers use a mixed method approach that combines econometric analysis, local economy Social Accounting Matrix (SAM) / Computable General Equilibrium (CGE) models, and qualitative methods.
 Research focuses on household level agricultural production, resilience and labour outcomes, impacts on social networks and multiplier effects in the local economy.

-The Transfer Project collaborates with national governments and national research institutes on a country basis, please visit for further information.
+The Transfer Project collaborates with national governments and national research institutes on a country basis, please visit country pages for further information.
 Transfer Project was established with the help of Save the Children UK who formerly acted as our advocacy partner.